oracle/terraform-provider-oci/website/docs/r/iot_digital_twin_adapter.html.markdown

 * `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the resource.
 * `inbound_envelope` - Payload containing device-specific metadata and optional value mappings used to interpret or transform that metadata.
 This structure includes the device endpoint, the actual payload, and an optional envelope mapping that applies [JQ](https://stedolan.github.io/jq/) expressions to extract or reshape the data as needed.
 	* `envelope_mapping` - Maps the metadata fields from the inbound payload using JQ.
 These mappings allow you to extract specific metadata such as timestamps using JQ expressions.
+		* `content_root` - JSON Path string to override the context root before delegating to the adapter of the target digital twin instance.
+		* `target` - Optional.
+JQ expression to map the target resource, which is externalKey of digital twin instance, the incoming data belongs to.
 		* `time_observed` - JQ expression to extract the observation timestamp from the payload.
 If not specified, the system will default to using `timeReceived` as the timestamp.
 Example: For payload `{"time": "<timestamp>","temp": 65,"hum": 55}` 'timeObserved' can be mapped as [JQ Expression](https://jqplay.org/) `$.time`.
 	* `reference_endpoint` - The device endpoint.
 	* `reference_payload` - Reference payload structure template received from IoT device.
 This payload must specify its content type using the `dataFormat` property.